orbeon/orbeon-forms-doc/XForms-~-XBL-~-Bindings.md

 ## Binding selector

 The `element` attribute specifies, via one or more CSS selectors, which XML elements, in the source form, it associates with.
+The following CSS selectors are supported:

+- by element name
+- by element name and XML datatype (Form Builder only)
+- by attribute only [SINCE Orbeon Forms 4.9]
+- by element name and attribute [SINCE Orbeon Forms 4.9]

 The simplest way is to bind by element name:

 ```xml
 element="fr|number"